jvaverka/jvaverka.github.io/posts/free-as-in-beer/index.md

 Congratulations for making it to the good news (we're almost done here).
 In keeping with the theme, here is another obscure quote.

-> To like only for some future goal is shallow.
+> To live only for some future goal is shallow.
 It's the sides of the mountain
 > which sustain life, not the top.
 Here's where things grow.[^zen]

 Diving into the unknown and keeping an open mind will reveal many treasures.
 So